 I used the interest-only payment because that’s the absolute minimum a borrower can pay to avoid negative amortization.
 So anything below that amount must be added onto the existing loan balance each month.

 Remember, the bank or mortgage lender will typically allow you to make a 1% minimum payment, but the difference in payment has to end up somewhere.
 And that somewhere is on top of your loan balance.
-This is where many borrowers got confused, and some were ultimately foreclosed on or had to refinance to save themselves.
+This is where many borrowers got confused, and some were ultimately foreclosed on or had to refinance to save themselves and their homes.

 The problem is that once the 1% payment option goes away, typically within five years or when the loan balance hits 110-115% LTV of the original loan amount, the borrower must make the interest-only payment at the very least to avoid any additional negative amortization.